Sign In / Sign Out

 Life took an unexpected turn in October 2008 when her husband and the father of her two young children was killed in the line of duty.
 She then worked closely alongside the Arizona Department of Public Safety on “Harrolle’s Law,” this law provides surviving families with lifetime health insurance benefits following a line of duty death.

-She later became the CEO of the 100 Club of Arizona, a non-profit

-  organization that provides statewide assistance for public safety

-  agencies, officers, firefighters, EMT/Paramedics and their families.
-As

-  a 501(c)(3), the 100 Club of Arizona is dedicated to standing behind the

-  men and women who stand behind the badge.
-She also continues her

-  aforementioned work in addition to being a partner in several local

-  restaurant concepts such as CHoP Chandler, The Living Room, and Humble

-  Pie at La Encantada.
+She later became the CEO of the 100 Club of Arizona, a non-profit organization that provides statewide assistance for public safety agencies, officers, firefighters, EMT/Paramedics and their families.
+As a 501(c)(3), the 100 Club of Arizona is dedicated to standing behind the men and women who stand behind the badge.
+She also continues her aforementioned work in addition to being a partner in several local restaurant concepts such as CHoP Chandler, The Living Room, and Humble Pie at La Encantada.

-  Angela speaks Thursday, Feb 14, from 8:30-10 am.
+Angela speaks Thursday, from Feb 14, 8:30-10 am.